NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 The fanout tool has it's troubles.
 For instance, it will happily place vias for different nets on top of eachother.
 You can get around this by fiddling with the various options (`help fanout`).
 Once you have a sequence of `fanout` commands that seems to give good results, add it to your routing script (see below).

 You can use the change `change` command to adjust the trace width and via size `fanout` uses.
+Please note that the fanout tool is not works well with design rules.
+We recommend to use command to fanout by signal.

+For example, if you want to fanout signal VBAT, run `change WIDTH 30mil`, then run `change DRILL 24mil`, then run `fanout signal VBAT`.
+You need to change the width and drill to signals corresponding requirements every time befour you run the fanout commnad on that signal.
+Fusion doesnt't suppor fanout by net class.

 #### Running the Autorouter